-Use this space for comments or to ela borate on any information supplied on this survey. .
-Refer to the response by page, section and item name. from your institution.
-The AHA will how metropolitan/regional association.
-On occasion, the AHA is asked to propolicy or research issues.
-The AHA is vever, share these data with your respective state vide these data to external organizations, both pub requesting your permission to allow us to release s policy is not to release these data without written permission hospital association and if requested with your appropriate blic and private, for their use in analyzing crucial health care your confidential data to those requests that we consider I be prohibited from releasing hospital specific information. [] I hereby grant AHA permission to ot you agree to these types of disclosure: release my hospital's revenue data to external us subject to the user's agreement with the AHA not ers that the AHA determines have a legitimate and worthwhile to release hospital specific information. [] I do not grant AHA permission to r elease my confidential data.
-Chief Executive Officer Date ecting certain confidential information, the results on the results of the confidential information, the results of the confidence and the confidence are any questions about the confidence are any questions about the confidence are any questions about the confidence are any questions. of this survey may be publically released. out your responses to this survey, who should be contacted?
-(Area Code) Telephone Number Name (please print) Title (Area Code) Telephone Number / / Date of Completion Chief Executive Officer () Hospital's Main Fax Number Contact Email address:
+G. SUPPLEMENTAL INFORMATION (continued) Use this space for comments or to elab porate on any information supplied on this sur vey.
+Refer to the response by page, section and item name.
+HA's policy is not to release these data without written permission tate hospital association and if requested with your appropriate policy or research issues.
+The AHA is requesting your permission to allow us to rele public and private, for their use in analyzing crucial health care ase your confidential data to those requests that we consider will be prohibited from releasing hospital specific information. [] I hereby grant AHA permission to ot you agree to these types of disclosure: release my hospital's revenue data to externa subject to the user's agreement with the AHA I users that the AHA determines have a legitimate and worthwhile not to release hospital specific information.
+Chief Executive Officer Date [] I do not grant AHA permission to re elease my confidential data.
+Chief Executive Officer Date cting certain confidential information, the resu Its of this survey may be publically released. about your responses to this survey, who should be contacted?
+Name (please print) Title ((Area Code) Telephone Number . , , · · · / Chief Executive Officer () Hospital's Main Fax Number 55.
+2.1000 470 0111001 Contact Email address: